-The P-12 Administration Doctoral Program is designed for educators who hold a master's degree, have a Type 75 Certificate (General Administrative-Principal), and have some building or district leadership experience.
+Within the Department of Educational Administration and Foundations, the P-12 Administration Doctoral concentration is designed for educators who hold a master's degree, have a Type 75 Certificate (General Administrative-Principal), and have some building or district leadership experience.
 Candidates should possess good academic and leadership credentials.

 Those with a Type 75 Certificate and at least two years administrative leadership experience may work toward a Doctoral degree.
 Those seeking P-12 administrative positions generally work toward a Doctor of Education degree, while those who wish to focus on research pursue a Doctor of Philosophy degree.
 Students in either program may also complete requirements for Superintendent or Chief School Business Official endorsement on a professional educator license.

 The program's conceptual framework is Practical Wisdom for Leaders: Connecting Theory to Practice, which encompasses the following beliefs:

 - Leadership preparation features a dynamic relationship between practice and scholarship.

 - Courses blend themes of Leadership, Learning, and Social Justice in the context of Practical Wisdom.

 - Faculty honor diverse voices and multiple perspectives.